Aaron Barrett: Philadelphia Phillies

 On March 8, 2022, Barrett signed a minor league contract with the Philadelphia Phillies.
 He appeared in 15 games for the Triple-A Lehigh Valley IronPigs, but struggled to a 12.83 ERA with 15 strikeouts in 13.1 innings of work.
 On July 4, Barrett retired from professional baseball.

 Coaching career

 Shortly after his retirement, Barrett announced that he would be staying with the Triple-A Lehigh Valley IronPigs to serve as the team's bullpen coach for the remainder of the 2022 season.

 Prior to the 2024 season, he was announced as the minor league complex & rehab pitching coordinator for the Phillies minor league system.

+In 2026, Barrett was named as the Manager of the Clearwater Threshers the Philadelphia Phillies Single-A affiliate.

 Personal life

 Barrett met Kendyl Mygatt while a student at the University of Mississippi.
 She had transferred to Ole Miss from Texas Tech, and played soccer at both schools.
 They married on October 20, 2012.
 The couple have a daughter who was born in 2017 and a son who was born in 2020.
 Barrett is a Christian.